-75 Years Since the Nuclear Bombing of Hiroshima and Nagasaki - We Remember August 06, 2020 at 2:00pm - 3:30pm Online Ottawa, ON Canada Organised by: Canadian Network to Abolish Nuclear Weapons
+75 Years Since the Nuclear Bombing of Hiroshima and Nagasaki - We Remember August 06, 2020 at 2:00pm - 3:30pm Eastern Time (US & Canada) Online Ottawa, ON Canada Contact person: Canadian Network to Abolish Nuclear Weapons

 The Canadian Network to Abolish Nuclear Weapons (CNANW) will host a virtual event on 6 August from 2:00 to 3:30 EDT to honour the victims of the atomic bombings of Hiroshima and Nagasaki, and to consider new action to help rid the world of nuclear weapons.

 Ms. Setsuko Thurlow O.C. - who, as a 13 year old girl survived the bombing of Hiroshima and became a lifelong activist for nuclear abolition.
 In 2017, Ms. Thurlow, with Ms. Beatrice Fihn, co-accepted the Nobel Peace Prize awarded to the International Campaign to Abolish Nuclear Weapons for its work in advancing negotiation of the Treaty on the Prohibition of Nuclear Weapons;

 The Honourable Douglas Roche, O.C. - former Senator, Ambassador for Disarmament and, among many other things, founding Chair of the CNANW;